Testing conditional independence under isotonicity: Power analysis

-Towards this goal, we start with a standard total variation calculation to give an upper bound on the power function of any valid test. \begin{proposition} Fix $\alpha\in (0,1)$.
+The goal of this subsection is to show that the population counterpart of $\widehat{\ISNR}_n$, i.e.~the oracle isotonic signal-to-noise ratio $\ISNR_n$, provides a fundamental limit to the power of \emph{any} test of~$H_0^{\mathrm{ICI}}$.
+To this end, we begin with a standard total variation calculation. \begin{proposition} Fix $\alpha\in (0,1)$.
 Fix any test\footnote{Traditionally, we think of a hypothesis test $\phi$ as a map from data to a decision, i.e., $\phi(\bX,\bY,\bZ)\in\{0,1\}$.
 Why, then, do we define tests $\phi$ as mapping to the space $[0,1]$?
 This is because, in some settings, we may want to consider randomized tests---for instance, in the notation above where $\phi$ maps to $[0,1]$, an outcome $\phi(\bX,\bY,\bZ)=0.75$ represents that, given the data, our randomized test rejects the null with probability 0.75.
 Of course, a nonrandomized test is simply a special case, obtained by restricting the output of $\phi$ to lie in $\{0,1\}$.} $\phi: (\Xcal\times\Ycal\times\Zcal)^n \to [0,1]$ that controls the Type~I error at level $\alpha$, i.e.,

 Then for any distribution $P_{X,Y,Z}$,